Transformer-Based Model for Monocular Visual Odometry: A Video Understanding Approach: Introduction

 In this article, we propose an end-to-end architecture based on Transformer to estimate the 6-DoF pose in the context of visual odometry.
 We treat the visual odometry as a video understanding problem, where the 6-DoF camera's poses are estimated directly from a sequence of raw images.
 This approach is promising once visual odometry depends on spatio-temporal features, and transformer-based models have shown outstanding results on NLP tasks where sequential data is important.

-We choose the TimeSformer \cite{gberta_2021_ICML} model for this work since it achieved state-of-the-art results in video action recognition tasks compared to previous works based on convolutional neural networks (CNN).
+We chose the TimeSformer \cite{gberta_2021_ICML} model for this work since it achieved state-of-the-art results in video action recognition tasks compared to previous works based on convolutional neural networks (CNN).
 In contrast to the original work, our idea is to use an MSE loss to perform regression instead of classification, together with a proper post-processing step to recover the pose estimation from overlapped-windowed data.
 We conducted experiments on the model hyperparameters and showed that our approach achieved competitive results on the KITTI odometry benchmark.
-The main contributions of this work are summarized as follows: \begin{itemize} \item We present a video understanding perspective for monocular visual odometry tasks, estimating the poses in a video clip all at once. \item We propose the TSformer-VO: an end-to-end supervised architecture based on spatio-temporal attention mechanisms that estimates the 6-DoF camera's pose. \item We show that our approach achieves competitive results on the KITTI odometry benchmark compared to previous state-of-the-art end-to-end methods based on deep learning. \item The source code, as well as the pre-trained models, are shared publicly online with the community\footnote{https://github.com/aofrancani/TSformer-VO}. \end{itemize}
+The main contributions of this work are summarized as follows: \begin{itemize} \item We present a video understanding perspective for monocular visual odometry tasks, estimating the poses in a video clip all at once. \item We propose the TSformer-VO: an end-to-end supervised architecture based on spatio-temporal attention mechanisms that estimates the 6-DoF camera's pose. \item We show that our approach achieves competitive results on the KITTI odometry benchmark compared to previous state-of-the-art end-to-end methods based on deep learning. \end{itemize}

 The remaining of this paper is organized as follows.
 Section~\ref{sec:rel_work} presents related works in monocular visual odometry, showing methods based on geometry and deep learning, as well as presenting the video understanding task.
 Section~\ref{sec:method} introduces the proposed method and all required pre-processing and post-processing steps to estimate the 6-DoF camera's poses.
 Section~\ref{sec:experiment} defines the experimental setups of our experiments, presenting the results and their discussions.
 Finally, Section~\ref{sec:conclusion} establishes the overall conclusions of our work.